The Tire Manufacturing Process

 1. Compounding and mixing: all the ingredients necessary for a batch of rubber compound are brought together, then mechanically blended into a homogeneous substance.

-2. Component preparation : components will undergo calendering or extrusion depending on their manufacturing process.
+2. Component preparation: components will undergo calendering or extrusion depending on their manufacturing process.
 Tire treads, sidewall profiles, and inner liners are often extruded.
 Calenders flatten rubber compounds into thin sheets to create body piles and belts.

-3. Tire building : once the components are prepared, they can be assembled using a tire building drum.
+3. Tire building: once the components are prepared, they can be assembled using a tire building drum.

-4. Curing : pressure and heat are applied to the tire while in a mold to finalize its shape, toughening the rubber for strength and durability.
+4. Curing: pressure and heat are applied to the tire while in a mold to finalize its shape, toughening the rubber for strength and durability.

-5. Final finishing : manufacturers now perform tests and inspections to check for tire uniformity, steel cord structure, and various visual defects.
+5. Final finishing: manufacturers now perform tests and inspections to check for tire uniformity, steel cord structure, and various visual defects.

-Synthetic Polymers in Cars
+Synthetic Rubber in Cars

 Today, 60% of rubber used for tires is synthetic.
 Most commonly, this synthetic rubber is styrene-butadiene copolymer.
 Synthetic polymers can also be found throughout the interior of a car.